Skip to content Skip to sidebar Skip to footer

 Bijrani Zone

 Bijrani is one of the most popular safari zones in Jim Corbett and is known for its dense Sal forests, open grass patches, and diverse wildlife habitat.
 The zone is accessible via the Amdanda Gate near Ramnagar and is particularly favored by wildlife photographers and first-time safari visitors.
-During March, the thinning vegetation improves visibility across forest trails, making it easier to spot animals moving through the Sal forests.
+During April–June, thinning vegetation and increasing heat improve animal visibility dramatically.
+By May, every forest trail near water becomes a potential sighting zone.
 Tigers, elephants, wild boars, and several species of deer are regularly sighted during morning safaris.
 The zone also supports a vibrant bird population including hornbills, minivets, and woodpeckers.

 Bijrani’s varied terrain of grasslands, woodland, and riverine areas makes each safari route unique.
 Because it is a day-safari zone, visitors typically explore the area during either the morning or afternoon jeep safari slot.